EmilHvitfeldt/smltar/docs/10_dl_cnn.md

 }
 ```

 We can `map()` this function across all our cross-validation folds.
-This takes longer than our previous models to train, since we are training for 10 epochs each on five folds.
+This takes longer than our previous models to train, since we are training for 10 epochs each on 5 folds.

 ```r